Sichii/Chaos-Server/docs/articles/MetaData.md

 When a client logs into the game, one of the first things it does is request the server's metadata.
 There are various kinds of metadata and each kind will be detailed below.
-Generation of metadata is handled by the [MetaDataCache](<xref:Chaos.Services.Storage.MetaDataCache>) class.
-Configuration for this class can be specified via `Options:MetaDataCacheOptions`.
+Generation of metadata is handled by the [MetaDataStore](<xref:Chaos.Services.Storage.MetaDataStore>) class.
+Configuration for this class can be specified via `Options:MetaDataStoreOptions`.

 ## MetaDataCacheOptions